lmondada/dphil-thesis/content/02_quantum/01_basics.md

 into the box and `m` output wires leaving it.
 For any combination of on and off voltages on the input wires, the box will turn on some of the output wires.
-The vital point to take away from this classical state of affairs is that we can think of input and output bits (i.e. the input and output wires) as physically distinct objects (the wires).
+The vital point to take away from this classical state of affairs is that we can think of the carriers of input and output data (i.e. the input and output wires) as physically distinct objects that can exist and can be read simultaneously.

-This is not the case in implementations of qubits.
-Unlike their classical counterparts, quantum gates must be understood as operations that _modify_---or "mutate", to borrow a term from programming languages---the physical qubits themselves.
+Quantum physics rules out such an implementations of qubits.
+In the case of matter-based qubits, such as ions in traps or Josephson junctions on superconductors, quantum gates are operations that _modify_---or "mutate", to borrow a term from programming languages---the physical qubits themselves.
 An input qubit to a gate is thus submitted to physical interactions that change its internal state.
 After the gate execution is completed, the qubits that held the input states now contain the operation's output.

+Similarly, photonic systems encode qubits using modes of the electromagnetic field.
+A gate in this setting acts by transforming these modes---mixing them, shifting their phases, or entangling them with ancillary modes.
+It is never possible to modify qubit data coherently whilst keeping access to the original input data.

 This has several profound implications for quantum computing.
 First and foremost, every quantum gate must have the same number of inputs as outputs.